Company Registration FAQs

 Click on a question to see the answer.
 If you still have a question please contact us.

-Q. How long will the company registration process take?
+How long does the company registration process take?

-If your application has no errors and doesn't get flagged for manual approval, your company will usually be registered within 5 minutes of submission.
-Your documentation and invoice is then immediately emailed to you.
+If your application has no errors and doesn’t get flagged for manual approval, your company will usually be registered within 5 minutes of submission.
+Your certificate of registration, ACN, documentation and invoice is then immediately emailed to you.

-Orders flagged for manual approval at ASIC typically take an extra 10 - 50 minutes to be registered if submitted during ASIC business hours.
-If the order is submitted outside of ASIC business hours then it won't be processed until the next business day.
+Orders flagged for manual approval at ASIC typically take an extra 10 – 50 minutes to be registered if submitted during ASIC business hours.
+If the order is submitted outside of ASIC business hours, it will be processed the next business day.
 Common reasons for a manual approval include, non dictionary words in the company name and your chosen name being identical to an existing registered state business name.

 Please note this section only applies to companies that have been registered.
 If your application was rejected you may edit your order through eCompanies and resubmit it.